iwatake2222/play_with_tflite/README.md

 		- `bazel-bin/tensorflow/lite/libtensorflowlite.so.if.lib`

 ### For Android
 You can create libtensorflow.so for Android (armv7, aarch64) either in PC Linux or in Windows.
-I used Windows 10 to build.
 You need to install Android SDK and Android NDK beforehand, then specify the path to sdk and ndk when `python configure.py` asks "`Would you like to interactively configure ./WORKSPACE for Android builds`".
 (Notice that path must be like `c:/...` instead of `c:\...`)

 - Build for armv7 Android